GlitchEnzo/NuGetForUnity/README.md

 You can learn more about NuGet here: [nuget.org](nuget.org)

 NuGetForUnity provides a visual editor window to see available packages on the server, see installed packages, and see available package updates.
-A visual interface is also provided to create and edit .nuspec files in order to define and publish your own NuGet packages from within Unity.
+A visual interface is also provided to create and edit *.nuspec* files in order to define and publish your own NuGet packages from within Unity.

 ![](screenshots/online.png?raw=true)

 # How to install?
 Install the provided Unity package into your Unity project.
-Located [here].
+Located [here - TBD].

 # How to use?
-To launch, select NuGet --> Mangage NuGet Packages
+To launch, select **NuGet --> Manage NuGet Packages**

 ![](screenshots/menu_item.png?raw=true)